pytorch-fdn/tac/working-groups/ecosystem/README.md

 # PyTorch Ecosystem Working Group

 ## Overview
-The Ecosystem Working group reviews and maintains the [PyTorch Ecosystem](https://github.com/pytorch-fdn/ecosystem).
+The Ecosystem Working group reviews and maintains the [PyTorch Ecosystem](https://github.com/pytorch-fdn/ecosystem) according to the approved [PyTorch Ecosystem Process](https://github.com/pytorch-fdn/tac/blob/main/docs/governance/PyTorch_Ecosystem_Process.md).

 ## Joining the Working Group
 New members are welcome!
 Membership to this Working Group is open to public and self-declared.